naninovel/docs/docs/guide/characters.md

 ## Avatar Textures

 You can assign avatar textures to characters using `avatar` parameter of [@char] command.
 Avatars will be shown by the compatible text printers when they print a text message that is associated with the character.
-Currently, only `Wide` and `Chat` text printers support the avatars feature.

 ![](https://i.gyazo.com/83c091c08846fa1cab8764a8d4dddeda.png)

+Currently, only `Wide` and `Chat` built-in printers (as well as their TMPro-counterparts) support the avatars feature.
+In order to support the feature in a custom printer, assign a game object with `Author Image` component to `Author Avatar Image` property of `Revealable Text Printer Panel` component.

 To use any given avatar, you have to first add it to the avatar resources and give it a name.
 You can do this via `Avatar Resources` property in the characters configuration menu.